HRH Duke of Edinburgh, 10 June 1921 to 9 April 2021 Read more

 Local authorities and health boards must also jointly publish annual reports on what they are doing to reduce child poverty in the local area.

-The Act also establishes a statutory Poverty and Inequality Commission from 1 July 2019.
+The Act also established a statutory Poverty and Inequality Commission from 1 July 2019.
+More information about the commission can be found on its website.

 Tackling child poverty as part of a wider strategy